Frequently Asked Questions

 eBranch stores a minimum of eighteen months’ worth of account history.

-The new eBranch gives you even more options for nicknaming – you can now create your own name for all of your shares AND loans!
+eBranch gives you lots of options for nicknaming – you can now create your own name for all of your shares AND loans!
 Nicknames can be up to sixteen (16) characters long.
-For instructions on how to nickname, check out the Account Overview tutorial video located on the top of this page.

 A loan I paid off recently is showing up in eBranch.
 Why?